 Math Stations Made Easy

-If you aren’t sure how to get started with math stations, you’ll find Math Stations for Middle Grades to be an excellent resource.
-I wrote it as a guide for upper elementary and middle school teachers who want to simplify the process of setting up math centers.
-This teaching resource includes 60+ pages of activities, printables, and management strategies!
+If you aren’t sure how to get started with math stations, you’ll find Math Stations Made Easy to be an excellent resource.
+I wrote it as a guide for upper elementary teachers who want to simplify the process of setting up math centers.
+This resource was originally titled Math Stations for Middle Grades, but when I revised and updated the book, I gave it a new title to highlight the simplicity of this approach.
+The updated version includes over 100 pages of activities, printables, and management strategies!
 You can purchase it alone or with editable templates of the task cards and selected resources.
 If you want a larger selection of ready-to-use printable task card games, the Math Stations and Games Bundle is just what you need!

-What You’ll Find in Math Stations for Middle Grades
+What You’ll Find in Math Stations Made Easy

-- 25 prepared, content-specific games and activities like the Target Number Challenge game shown here
+• Chapter 3 (22 pages): 10 content-specific math games and activities like the Target Number Challenge game shown here

 What are some activities to use with Math Stations?

-Math Stations for Middle Grades includes over 2 dozen math games and activities in a variety of math content areas.
+Math Stations Made Easy includes over 2 dozen math games and activities in a variety of math content areas.
 You’ll also find blank printables for game cards.
 However, if you would like even more activities, including the directions, printables, and answer keys, you’ll want to purchase the Math Stations and Games for Task Cards Bundle.
 You can customize those games by adding your own task cards with specific math content.

 Math Stations in Action!